pachyderm/pachyderm/doc/enterprise/auth/saml/saml_setup.md

 Users will either need to set the `--initial-admin` admin flag or have one GitHub-based user in the system.
 The reason:

-1. Pachyderm requires there to be at least one cluster admin if auth is activated
+1. If you activate auth, Pachyderm requires that you configure at least one cluster admin.
-1. Pachyderm uses GitHub for authentication by default.
+1. By default, Pachyderm uses GitHub for authentication.
 Without this flag, Pachyderm asks the caller to go through an OAuth flow with GitHub, and then at the conclusion, makes the caller the cluster admin.
 Then whoever activated Pachyderm's auth system can assume admin status by